Find Cheap Auto Insurance Quotes in Your Area

 - A three-month suspension of your driver's license

 As part of your suspension, you must surrender your vehicle's registration plate and your driver's license to the Pennsylvania Department of Transportation (PennDOT).
 To reinstate your license and registration, you'll need to pay a restoration fee for each.
-Also, for as long as your vehicle's registration is suspended, nobody else will be able to drive it.
+Additionally, for as long as your vehicle's registration is suspended, nobody else will be able to drive it.

 What If My Policy Temporarily Lapsed?